 The certification authority has the right to further develop the certificate service.
-An organisation certificate holder or a party trusting an organisation certificate must bear their own expenses thus incurred, and the certification authority is not liable to compensate the organisation certificate holder or a party trusting the organisation certificate for any expenses caused by the certification authority's development work.
+A citizen certificate holder or a party trusting a certificate must bear their own expenses thus incurred, and the certification authority is not liable to compensate the certificate holder or a party trusting the certificate for any expenses caused by the certification authority's development work.